odpi/egeria-docs/site/docs/services/omrs/repository-connector.md

 This connector provides a simple in-memory repository for testing/demos or small-scale environments where metadata is being managed remotely and cached locally.
-It has native support for the open metadata types an instances and so runs in a [metadata server](/egeria-docs/concepts/metadata-server).
+It has native support for the open metadata types an instances and so runs in a [metadata server](/egeria-docs/concepts/metadata-access-store).

 * **[Graph OMRS Repository Connector](../../../../adapters/open-connectors/repository-services-connectors/open-metadata-collection-store-connectors/graph-repository-connector)** -
 This connector is provides a high functioning open metadata repository implementation built on JanusGraph.
-It also has native support for the open metadata types an instances and so runs in a [metadata server](../../../../admin-services/docs/concepts/metadata-server.md).
+It also has native support for the open metadata types an instances and so runs in a [metadata access server](/egeria-docs/concepts/metadata-access-store).

 --8<-- "snippets/abbr.md"